jaz303/zing/README.markdown

   * `$ cd zing`
   * `$ git submodule init && git submodule update`

 Next step is to get a webserver on the go.
-If you've got the [lighty gem](http://github.com/jaz303/lighty) installed & configured, just invoke `lighty` from Zing!'s root directory and you're up and running.
-Otherwise you'll need to setup an Apache vhost.
+The easiest way to play is to be using a Unix-y system (e.g. Linux, OS X) with [lighttpd](http://www.lighttpd.net/) and PHP FastCGI binary installed.
+Edit `zing/config/app/system.php`, setting the correct paths to the respective binaries and the desired port for your development server.
+Next just execute `script/server` from the console and you're in business.

+An Apache vhost is do-able too, albeit clunky.
 Something like this should do the trick, substituting the correct `$ZING_ROOT`:

     <VirtualHost *:4000>
         DocumentRoot $ZING_ROOT/public